We’re transforming Trinity Retail Park into a community focused green technology, business and skills hub called Greenworks.

 You can learn more about our plans for Greenworks on this page.

 Questions and answers for tenants:

-We’re exploring external funding opportunities and hoping to access national funding and investment such as the Build Back Better Fund, which has grants available for green technology.
+We’re exploring external funding opportunities and hope to access grants available for green technology to support our work.

 We plan for the development to be a not-for-profit enterprise, for revenue to cover costs and to reinvest any surplus into employment and enterprise projects and green technology initiatives.

 We’re delivering Greenworks in partnership with Urban Outreach, who’ll benefit from an improved site and potential for food growing schemes nearby.